FoFabien/Neural-Network/README.md

 - Switched from float to double for increased precision.
 - Using a Kahan summation to minimize precision loss.
 - Double are written in full precision in the save file.
-- Biases needs more testing but they should behave properly.
+- Biases need more testing but they should behave properly.
-- Overall math formalas must be checked again.
+- Overall math formulas must be checked again.

 ### To Do:
-- Check if the Kahan sum is really needed to keep a good precision on double.
+- Check if the Kahan sum is really needed to keep a good precision.
 - Try to improve the algorithm (emphazise on faster/lighter code).
 Maybe review the overall architecture of the code.
 - Try to run the code on a GPU (I need to get my hand on a more recent graphic card)